 Spinal surgery

-Scoliosis, also known colloquially as spinal curvature, is a lateral curvature of the spine with simultaneous twisting of the vertebral bodies, which can no longer be fully straightened.
-This results in the typical picture of scoliosis with the cosmetically disturbing rib hump and lumbar bulge as well as changes to the shoulders and pelvis.
+Scoliosis, also known colloquially as spinal curvature, is a lateral bending of the spine with simultaneous twisting of the vertebral bodies, which can no longer be fully straightened.
+This results in the typical appearance of scoliosis with a cosmetically disturbing rib hump and lumbar bulge as well as changes to the shoulders and pelvis.

-In addition to scoliosis in childhood and adolescence, there is also so-called degenerative scoliosis in adulthood, which is one of the most common forms today.
+In addition to scoliosis in children and adolescents, there is also so-called degenerative scoliosis in adults, which is one of the most common forms today.
 It occurs as a result of wear and tear of the intervertebral discs and vertebral joints.
-This can either be a newly occurring (de novo) scoliosis or the progression of a scoliosis that already existed in adolescence, usually idiopathic.
-The asymmetrical degradation of the structures leads to an increasing lateral deformation and a loss of balance in the spine.
+This can either be a newly occurring, so-called de novo scoliosis, or the progression of a mostly idiopathic scoliosis that already existed in adolescence.
+The asymmetrical degradation of the structures results in increasing lateral deformation and a loss of balance in the spine.

 In contrast, kyphosis is an increased forward curvature of the spine, usually in the thoracic spine.
 A slight kyphosis is physiological; however, a pronounced form is referred to as a pathological change.
 A hunched back is typical, which can also lead to changes in posture and in some cases to pain.